Breaks and Break Rounds¶

 values are described in Break qualification rules above.
 If using

 importtournament, be sure to use the correct string (in brackets in the

 table).
 The rule defaults to “Standard” (

 The “institution cap” field was removed in Tabbycat 1.0.
 All Australs break qualification rules are now hard-coded to a cap of three teams per institution.

 2. Creating break rounds¶

 You should create a round for every break round you intend to hold, including it in rounds.csv if using importtournament, or adding them under Tournaments > Rounds if using Edit Database.
 Be careful to set the following fields correctly:

 - Break category must be set to the relevant break category.

-- Stage must be set to “Elimination”.
+- Stage and draw type must both be set to “Elimination”.